Doghaus96/fancyalice66-vial/README.md

 ## What you get
 - fancyAlice66 firmware with support for VIAL
+  - Flash the *_vial.hex to your board for vial support
+  - the rest of the qmk related files are here if you want to re-build or anything
 ## Some notes
 - I removed the encoder knob code from this because it was throwing compiler errors -- also mine doesn't have an encoder knob
 - Originally written/maintained by github user chent7 <https://github.com/chent7>